 Source Passive Candidates Using Social Media

 Share job posting on social media.
 Use images and bright colors rather than just simple text.
-Images and colors catch attentions of the readers quickly.
-As per CareerBuilder study 75% of participants said they decide on applying for the job basis appearance of the job post.
-Hence, take writing job description seriously.
+Images and colors catch the attention of the readers quickly.
+As per the CareerBuilder study, 75% of participants said they decide on applying for the job basis appearance of the job post.
+Hence, take a writing job description seriously.
 Write very good job descriptions.
-More the people read it better are the chances that you find your next hire.
+The more people read it better are the chances that you find your next hire.

 You could also find candidates on specialized platforms like GitHub, StackOverflow, Behance, etc.

 Source Passive Candidates Using Existing Candidate Database

 For most companies, their existing recruiting database is almost dead.
 They don’t use it as effectively as they could.
 The company’s existing candidate database is a great source for passive candidates.